Hand held sensor to measure fruit quality a maturity

 - increasing the overall consistency of the products to meet consumer demands.

-The technology will be composed of a line of sensors and analytic software, designed and optimised to cover the entire fruit value chain.
+The technology is composed of sensors and analytic software, designed and optimised to cover the entire fruit value chain.
 The operation of all sensors will be based on the spectral monitoring of chlorophyll fluorescence to assess fruit maturity and colour non-destructively.

 Dr Daniel Pelliccia, developer of prototype technology for fruit quality management, discusses a new hand held sensor, developed for Pome and Stonefruit, as part of a Horticulture Innovation Fund from the Victorian Government.

-Sensor 1 will be a hand-held sensor to be used in conjunction with a smartphone app, that will enable pre-harvest maturity monitoring and enable harvest prediction based on spectral data and other parameters (such as GPS localisation).
-This sensor will help reducing fruit variability by identifying and picking fruit at the optimal harvest time for the chosen market.
+Sensor 1 is a hand-held sensor used in conjunction with a smartphone app, that enables pre-harvest maturity monitoring and harvest prediction based on spectral data and other parameters (such as GPS localisation).
+This sensor will help reduce fruit variability by identifying and picking fruit at the optimal harvest time for the chosen market.

 Sensor 2 will be specifically designed to monitor conditions of fruit in real time during cold storage, especially during long term period required by pome fruit.
 The sensor will be based on the same principle of spectral monitoring, and will comprise a real-time monitor and alert system to timely alert about changing ripening conditions of stored fruit.
 This sensor will improve fruit quality management and reduce waste by monitoring fruit ripening progression.
 These data can then be used to determine optimal storage length given the fruit initial conditions.